top of page

 2. Choosing a Qualified Photographer

 Because there is no legal requirement to be a newborn photographer, parents must take extra care in their selection process.
-Look for photographers who have completed specialist newborn safety training and who can demonstrate their knowledge of safe posing techniques.
-Many reputable photographers invest in continuous professional development and adhere to best practices to ensure the safest experience for babies.
+Look for photographers who have completed specialist newborn safety training.
+They should also demonstrate their knowledge of safe posing techniques.
+Many reputable photographers invest in continuous professional development.
+They adhere to best practices to ensure the safest experience for babies.

-Specifically look for photographers who have acheived qualifications specifically in newborn photography with reputable and established professional bodies such as:
+Specifically, look for photographers who have achieved qualifications from established professional bodies, such as:

 • The Guild of Photographers